Employer brand storytelling is an essential tool for recruiting, retaining and engaging great people in your culture.

 3 Easy to Implement Tips for Better Brand Storytelling

 You could spend the rest of your life thinking about your employer brand story, and still it would never be perfect.
-My goal here is not to create a perfect story; it’s to give you three things you can do this week to improve your storytelling.
+My goal here is not to help you create a perfect story.
+(That’s what my corporate storytelling workshops are for.)
+It’s to give you three things you can do this week to improve your storytelling.

-If you want to go more depth into your story — and receive more benefit — click here to learn more about my organizational storytelling consulting.
+(If you want to go more depth into your story — and receive more benefit — click here to learn more about storytelling consulting.)

 1. Find 3 Great Character-Driven Stories and Start Sharing Them